Helping millions of people navigate the world of technology.

 msdt.exe -id DeviceDiagnostic

-USB Drivers on your PC help Windows communicate with your USB devices.
+USB drivers on your PC help Windows communicate with your USB devices.
 If your USB devices keep disconnecting and reconnecting, Windows may have a driver problem.
-You can try reinstalling the faulty USB drivers to see if that makes a difference.
+Try reinstalling the faulty USB drivers to see if that makes a difference.

 Step 1: Press the Windows key + R to open the Run dialog box.
 Type devmgmt.msc in the box and press Enter.

-Step 2: Expand Universal Serial Bus controller, right-click on the USB driver, and select Uninstall device.
+Step 2: Expand the Universal Serial Bus controller > right-click on the USB driver > select Uninstall device.

 Step 3: Select Uninstall to confirm.

-If your PC has multiple USB ports, you’ll see several entries under Universal Serial Bus controller.
+If your PC has multiple USB ports, you’ll see several entries under the Universal Serial Bus controller.
 In that case, repeat the above steps to uninstall each driver.
-After you remove USB drivers, restart your PC, and Windows should automatically install the missing USB drivers during boot.
+After removing the USB drivers, restart your PC, and Windows should automatically install the missing USB drivers during boot.
 After that, USB devices will function normally.

 Was this helpful?